Financial Crimes – What is it exactly ?

 Bribery

 Bribery is nothing but offering, promising, giving, accepting, or soliciting an advantage as an inducement for an illegal action, unethical, or a breach of trust.
-Globally, Foreign Corrupt Practices Act and UK Bribery Act are the two most powerful pieces of legislation dealing with this financial crime.
+Globally, the Foreign Corrupt Practices Act and the UK Bribery Act are the two most powerful pieces of legislation dealing with this financial crime.
 Individuals with political influence, such as government officials, may be able to use their status and influence to launder the proceeds of corrupt activities while avoiding AML controls.

 Embezzlement